buresdv/Cork/README.md

 5. A new window will open.
 From the list of Cork rows, select the topmost one, and click `Distribute App`
 6. Click `Copy App`
 7. Open the resulting folder.
 You'll see an app called Cork.
 Drag Cork to your `/Applications/` folder, and you're done!

+## License

+Cork is licensed under [Commons Clause](https://commonsclause.com).

+This means that Cork open-source and you can do whatever you want with Cork's source, like modifying it, contributing to it etc., but you can't sell Cork or modified versions of it.